DraftBot-A-Discord-Adventure/DraftBot/README.md

 not specified, the command is the same for all OS.
 Please do not skip any step of this guide; otherwise, the following commands will not work.

-> For step 1 and 2, you can either do it manually or use [this script](./launchScripts/firstConfig.sh) to do it
+> For step 1 and 2, you can either do it manually or use [this script](./launchScripts/firstConfig.sh) to do it (Linux and MacOS only)

 1. Install Yarn